 The new face of HTML5

 If this would have appeared five years ago, I’d probably feel better about it.
-Back then several of the web standards pioneers were regarded as superheroes and I remember the classic presentation How to be a Web Design Superhero given at SXSW in March 2006 by Andy Budd and Andy Clarke.
-It featured drawings by Alex Ross and the Super Zeldman!
+Back then several of the web standards pioneers were regarded as superheroes and I remember the classic presentation How to be a Web Design Superhero given at SXSW in March 2006 by Andy Budd and Andy Clarke, featuring drawings by amazing artist Alex Ross.

 But it’s 2011 and this move feels a bit off.
 Also adding to my confusion is its purpose.
 Quote from the W3C Blog: